 I encourage you to be mindful this year as you enjoy your Thanksgiving meal.
 Take some time to reflect on how fortunate we are to have family, friends and nutritious food.

-This year, I also give thanks for you and the numerous ways you have helped to feed children this year (even in a time of great hardship!).
-Because of you, thousands of families around the world are sharing a meal together, too.
+This year, I also give thanks for you and the numerous ways you have helped to feed children (even in a time of great hardship)!
+Because of you, thousands of families around the world are sharing a meal together too.